 This document is intended to provide up-to-date scientific data and statistics on diabetes and its burden in the United States.
 Formerly known as the National Diabetes Fact Sheet, this consensus document is written primarily for a scientific audience.

-Some key findings from the report include the following:
+Some key findings from the National Diabetes Statistics Report include the following:

 - Prevalence of Diabetes & Prediabetes: currently 34.2 million Americans (1 in 10) have diabetes and 88 million American adults (1 in 3) have prediabetes.

 - Incidence: 1.5 million American adults 18 years or older were newly diagnosed with diabetes.

 - Health complications: Among adults with diagnosed diabetes, 37% had chronic kidney disease (stages 1 through 4); and fewer than 25% with moderate to severe chronic kidney disease (stage 3 or 4) were aware of their condition.

 - Risk factors for health complications: Among adults with diagnosed diabetes, 15% were cigarette smokers, 89% were overweight or had obesity, and 38% were physically inactive.